 How is HIV spread?

-HIV is spread though four body fluids:
+HIV is spread mostly through four body fluids:

 - vaginal fluid